What Is Ovarian Cancer?

 Diagnosis starts with a thorough medical history and physical exam, including a pelvic exam.

 Additional testing may include:

-- Imaging tests - such as ultrasound, computed tomography (CT) scan, x-ray, MRI or colonoscopy to identify and characterize tumors and to determine if cancer has spread to other areas
+- Imaging tests - such as ultrasound, computed tomography (CT) scan and/or possibly MRI to identify and characterize tumors and to determine if cancer has spread to other areas

 - Blood tests - to measure, among other things, levels of CA-125, a protein in the blood that may be higher than normal in women with ovarian cancer